 The Cetan Advantage is what sets us apart from other lenders.
-It provides borrowers a superior lending experience.
-As a result, the Fund’s investors are well-positioned to realize a positive investing experience as well.
+It provides borrowers superior lending experiences.
+As a result, our investors are well positioned to realize a positive investing experience as well.
 The Cetan Advantage embodies the following values:

 Are Your Financial Statements Audited?